Home

 Schedule

-A Zoom based morning service is currently conducted 10:30 a.m.
+A Zoom based morning service, with one period of zazen, is currently conducted 10:30 a.m.
 Pacific time, Tuesday, Wednesday, and Thursday at Manzoku-an, to supplement Monday and Friday zazenkai at Bird Haven (calendar).
-If shonin is not in the Zoom room at that time, you can just sit for a bit, if you like.
+Morning Service will go on hiatus in August and return at 10:00 a.m.
+Pacific time in September, with two periods of 20 minute zazen and a period of kinhin between. https://manzokuan.blogspot.com/p/calendar.html

 Zoom zendo: https://manzokuan.blogspot.com/p/manzokuan-zoom-zendo.html